shivam1006/Kafka-Producer/README.md

 # Kafka-Producer

-By below mentioned steps you can setup kafka in your localand then kafka consumer running to read for messages published using kafka producer api
+By below mentioned steps you can setup kafka in your local and then keep kafka consumer running to read for messages published using kafka producer api
 ########Start zookeeper##########

 /opt/homebrew/opt/kafka/libexec/bin/zookeeper-server-start.sh /opt/homebrew/opt/kafka/libexec/config/zookeeper.properties